Persian campaign (World War I): 1915

-On May 8, 1915, one of the twelve Armenian messengers from the Siege of Van had got through to Persia.
+On 8 May 1915, one of the twelve Armenian messengers from the Siege of Van had got through to Persia.
 An Armenian volunteer unit with Andranik, along with 1200 men, and commander Chernoroyal's division dispatched toward the Bashkaleh.
-On May 7, they captured Bashkaleh.
-This group from Persia reach the City of Van on May 18.
+On 7 May, they captured Bashkaleh.
+This group from Persia reached Van on 18 May.
 They had expected to find Van still in a state of siege, and were amazed at finding it in the hands of the Armenians.
 When word got to Yudenich, he sent a brigade of Trans-Baikal Cossacks under General Trukhin.
 With Van secure, the fighting shifted farther west for the rest of the summer.

 During July 1915, Russian forces in the Caucasus Campaign made general retreat, with one Russian column retreating up to the Persian frontier.
 This retreat was the consequence of events in June 1915.
 Yudenich planned an attack to limit the Ottomans at Moush and Manzikert.
 He planned to outflank from Beyazit and Iranian Azerbaijan towards Van.
 However, the Russian advance toward the Caucuses campaign did not last long.
 The Russian forces suffered reverses.
 The command of Khalil Bey Eleven divisions of regular troops attacked the very center of the Russian Caucasian advance.
-A few days later, because of the Battle of Manzikert (July 16), and the later Battle of Kara Killisse, the Russian army retreated.
+A few days later, because of the Battle of Manzikert (16 July), and the later Battle of Kara Killisse, the Russian army retreated.

 In August 1915, as the British occupied Bushire, the gendarmes under Akhgar retreated to Burazjan.

 In November 1915, Colonel Pessian, the commander of the Gendarmerie in Hamedan, launched an attack on the pro-Russian Persian Cossack Brigade at the Battle of Musalla.
 Pessian's gendarmes managed to disarm the Persian Cossacks, and some were even persuaded, after a patriotic speech, to join his forces.
-After this victory, the Russians advanced on the Persian Gendermerie, in Robat-i-Karim forces under Mohammad-Hossein Jahanbani and popular forces under the command of Heydar Latifiyan and in Hamedan-Kermanshah road forces under Colonel Pessian and Azizollah Zarghami (fa) could not defend Hamedan against an advancing Russian Caucasus Army which was superior in numbers and weapons.
-In Soltanabad, gendarmerie force under Masoud Kayhan (de) were also defeated by the Russians.
+After this victory, the Russians advanced on the Persian Gendermerie, in Robat Karim forces under Mohammad-Hossein Jahanbani and popular forces under the command of Heydar Latifiyan and in Hamedan-Kermanshah road forces under Colonel Pessian and Azizollah Zarghami (fa) could not defend Hamedan against an advancing Russian Caucasus Army which was superior in numbers and weapons.
+In Soltanabad, gendarmerie forces under Masoud Kayhan (de) were also defeated by the Russians.
 The gendarmes then retreated to Kermanshah.
-On November 10, 1915, pro-Central Powers Gendarmerie under Ali Quli Khan Pasyan defeated the pro-British Khamseh tribal forces of Ibrahim Khan Qavam-ul-Mulk (fa) and captured Shiraz.
+On 10 November 1915, pro-Central Powers Gendarmerie under Ali Quli Khan Pasyan defeated the pro-British Khamseh tribal forces of Ibrahim Khan Qavam-ul-Mulk (fa) and captured Shiraz.
 All British residents of Shiraz were arrested.
 The Gendarmes also captured Yazd and Kerman.